-Disciplining Delegated Monitors: The Consequences of Failing to Prevent Fraud
+Disciplining Delegated Monitors: When Venture Capitalists Fail to Prevent Fraud by Their IPO Firms

 Keywords: Corporate Fraud, Initial Public Offerings, Financial Intermediaries, Reputation, Venture Capital

 JEL Classification: D01, D85, G2, G24, G3, K4